conda-forge/matplotlib-feedstock/README.md

 Installing matplotlib-suite
 ===========================

-Installing `matplotlib-suite` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `matplotlib-suite` from the `conda-forge/label/testing` channel can be achieved by adding `conda-forge/label/testing` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/testing
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `matplotlib, matplotlib-base` can be installed with `conda`:
+Once the `conda-forge/label/testing` channel has been enabled, `matplotlib, matplotlib-base` can be installed with `conda`:

 ```
 conda install matplotlib matplotlib-base